 Good to Know

-3) Taxis are another option, but are on the expensive side.
-A one way fare will run you anywhere from €40-€50.
+3) Taxis are another option but are on the expensive side.
+A one-way fare will run you anywhere from €40-€50.
 Beware of taxi scams where drivers will offer you a “special” price and then refuse to turn on the meter.
-Their “special” price is often more expensive than what the trip would have cost had the meter been running.
+Their “special” price is often more expensive than what the trip would have cost had the meter has been running.
 Insist they turn the meter on before you begin your journey.

 5) Montenegro uses the Euro.
-Expect prices for everything to be much lower than a lot of other European countries.
-Unlike Germany, you can use your bank or credit card almost anywhere.
+Expect prices for everything to be much lower than in a lot of other European countries.
+Unlike in Germany, you can use your bank or credit card almost anywhere.

-6) Kotor is jam packed with tourists, partially due to the large number of cruise ships making stops here.
+6) Kotor is jam-packed with tourists, partially due to a large number of cruise ships making stops here.
 Your patience may be tested as you walk around town and find yourself constantly navigating your way through a tight crowd of people.
 Restaurant reservations are highly recommended.
-Kotor comes alive at night, with people enjoying the local bars, restaurants, and clubs and could make sleep hard to achieve without earplugs or sleeping aids.
-Our pro-tips?
-Either book a hotel room that doesn’t face the street for a more quiet experience or book a hotel in nearby towns, Perast or Risan.

 7) Free public wifi is available in the town center.
 Most bars, cafes, and restaurants also have free wifi.

-10) Heading to the Balkans soon and looking for a little travel inspiration?
-Read about some of my previous Balkan adventures:
+9) Heading to the Balkans soon and looking for a little travel inspiration?
+Read about some of my other adventures in the area.